9 Best Whale Watching Tours in Reykjavik

 • Duration: approximately three hours from the time the boat leaves the port until you return.

 • Means of transportation: to get to the port you will have to get around on your own either by rented car or public transportation.
-After that, the tour is done by boat.
+After this, the tour is done by boat.

 Reykjavik Coast| ©GYU